WebexCC-SA/CLS-1402/docs/overview.md

 ## Scenarios

-Here is a list of scenarios we will go through on this lab:
+Here is a list of scenarios we will cover in this lab:

 - #### [Hello Remote Access](./scenarios/helloRemoteAccess.md)
 - #### [Scenario 1 - Language](./scenarios/languageScenario.md)